Select your language

 4. Ozone

-O3 is not emitted directly but formed in the atmosphere by chemical reactions under the influence of sunlight.
-O3 is formed from so-called precursors, including nitrogen oxides, methane, and volatile organic compounds.
-As a consequence, O3 concentration is strongly dependent on weather, season, the time of the day, and emissions of precursors.
-On a short time scale, there will be more O3 during daytime, and on sunny days.
+O3 concentration is strongly dependent on weather, season, the time of the day, and emissions of precursors.
+On a short time scale, there will be more O3 during daytime and on sunny days.
 Over the year, O3 concentrations are higher in the summer, with the peak ozone season ranging from April to September in Belgium.
-In the atmosphere, a chemical equilibrium exists between O3 and NO on the one hand, and O2 (oxygen) and NO2 on the other.
-The most significant consequence of this is that NO, such as emitted by road traffic, breaks down ozone to form NO2 [5].
+O3 reacts with NO to form O2 and NO2; the reverse reaction is also possible where O2 and NO2 react to form O3.
+As a result, locations with high NO concentrations, such as cities and busy roads, generally have lower O3 pollution [30].

-Ozone peaks cause respiratory problems and premature mortality
+Ozone peaks cause respiratory problems and can result in death

-Considering the pollution map for O3, concentrations are generally higher in the Walloon Region compared to the Flemish Region and the Brussels Capital Region.
+As evidenced by the pollution map for O3, concentrations are generally higher in the Walloon Region compared to the Flemish Region and the Brussels Capital Region.
 The spatial pattern of O3 appears to a large extent to be the inverse of the pattern of NO2.
-The likely explanation is that the NO emitted together with NO2 by cars and other vehicles breaks down the ozone formed locally by chemical reactions.
-The result is that urban centers and highways, confronted with busy traffic, experience lower concentrations compared to the countryside, making exposure to ozone primarily a rural problem.
+The likely explanation is that the NO emitted together with NO2 by cars and other vehicles breaks down ozone in traffic-busy areas.
+The result is that urban centres and the surroundings of highways experience lower concentrations compared to rural areas.
+Despite this urban-rural distinction, virtually the entire territory has long-term O3 concentrations exceeding the WHO-recommended value.

-Exposure to ozone has been stable over the last few years
+Exposure to ozone has been steadily increasing over time in Belgium

-In terms of population-weighted concentration of O3 in 2020, exposure in the Flemish Region is comparable to the Belgian average, while it is slightly higher in the Walloon Region and substantially lower in the Brussels Region.
-In Belgium, the entire population is exposed to O3 concentrations above the annual WHO AQG.
+Population exposure to O3 can be summarised by a population-weighted average concentration and used to compare regions, and explore trends in time.
+Contrary to the other pollutants, exposure to O3 in Belgium and its regions is rising.
+Considering the most recent figures for the year 2021, exposure in the Flemish Region is comparable to the Belgian average, while it is slightly higher in the Walloon Region and significantly lower in the Brussels Capital Region.
+Despite these regional differences, the entirety of the Belgian population is exposed to O3 concentrations that exceed the WHO’s recommended value

 Source: Own calculations based on air pollution data provided by IRCEL-CELINE [6], and population data provided by Statbel [7].